ding-lab/rareprob2/readme.txt

 	-x: the causal variant vector X; 0 means no causal vector X is contained in genotype file.
 1 means causal vector X is contained in genotype file.

 1.2 Selective Options
-	-u [mutation_rate]: initial mutation rate for imputation processdure(default: 7.78e-4)
-	-d [dt]: genetic distance (default: 1.0)
+	-u [mutation_rate]: initial mutation rate (default: 7.78e-4) -d [dt]: genetic distance (default: 1.0)
-	-n [Iter_num]: the upper bound of iteration times for the estimation of parameter sita,P1 and miu.( default: 20) -s [transition_rate]: the initial transition probability for the imputation(default: 5.0) -h [pro_threshold]: the posterior probability threshold for removing the information-poor individual data(defalut:1.0e-6)
+	-n [Iter_num]: the upper bound of iteration times for the estimation of parameter sita,P1 and miu.( default: 20) -s [transition_rate]: the initial transition probability for sita(default: 5.0) -h [pro_threshold]: the posterior probability threshold for removing the information-poor individual data(defalut:1.0e-6) -l [reference_panel_number].
+The number of the reference panel.
+The large this value, the more time need to be considered.
+	-o [site_info].
+The site name corresponding to the site

+1.3 Example

 Note: before run the rareprob2.sh file, you first need to run "make" in the root directory of Rareprob2 to compile the program.

-After this, you do not need to run this again on this computer.
-Once you change to another computer or system, you need to run "make" again. e.g.
+e.g.
-	$ bash rareprob2.sh -i ./data/genotypeFileDir -x 1
+	$ bash rareprob2.sh -i ./data/genotypeFileDir -x 0

-	after you run this command, there will be three directories generated:
+	after you run this command, there will be information contained in three directories:

 	(1) ./data/referencePanel which contains the reference panel from the cases and control for the calculation of initial R. Each reference panel corresponds to the input genotype file.

-	(2) ./data/result which contains only one file "statistic" recording the result of p-value, number of causal variant in the reference X, number of the selected causal variants by rareprob2 and the number of correctly identified causal variants by comparing the previous two result.
+	(2) ./data/result which contains only one file "statistic" recording the result of p-value, number of causal variant in the reference X, number of the selected causal variants; As default, we will output the result directly on the shell screen, you can re-direct the output to the "./data/result/statistic" when necessary.

 	(3) ./RFile which contains the result vector R file named of inputfile name.
 Each file corresponds to the inputfile.
-Note: the parameter following -i is a directory containing only your target file, you need to put your file into a directory. e.g.2
+Note: the parameter following -i is a directory containing only your target file, you need to put your file into a directory. the larger the reference panel, the more time are required to training the parameter to get the result.
+So do the number of sites.
-	$ bash rareprob2.sh -i ./data/genotypeFileDir -x 0